On torsion anomalous intersections: Torsion anomalous varieties: preliminary results

 Note that $V$ is not $V$-torsion anomalous, because $V$ is weak-transverse, thus $\dim Y_i<\dim V$ and $\dim \pi_\sotto(V)$ is at least one.
 However the $Y_i$ are anomalous therefore

 We deduce that

 This shows that ${\pi_\sotto}_{|V}$ is not surjective on $G/\sotto$.
-Since $V$ is weak-transverse, also $\pi_\sotto(V)$ is weak-transverse in $A/\sotto$.
-Notice that the image via $\pi$ of any $V$-torsion anomalous component in $B+{\mathrm{Tor}}_{G}$ is a torsion point.
+Since $V$ is weak-transverse, also $\pi_\sotto(V)$ is weak-transverse in $G/\sotto$.
+Notice that the image via $\pi$ of any $Y_i$ is a torsion point.
 By the Manin-Mumford Conjecture the closure of the torsion of $\pi_\sotto(V)$ is non-dense, thus also its preimage is non-dense in $V$.
 This contradicts the density of the $Y_i$. \end{proof}